plumatic/plumbing/README.md

 <img src="https://raw.github.com/wiki/prismatic/plumbing/images/prismatic-swiss-army-knife.png" alt="prismatic/plumbing logo" title="prismatic/plumbing logo" align="right" width="250" />

-This first release includes our '[Graph](http://blog.getprismatic.com/blog/2012/10/1/prismatics-graph-at-strange-loop.html)' library, our `plumbing.core` library of very commonly used functions (the only thing we `:use` across our codebase), and a few other supporting namespaces.
+This first release includes our '[Graph](http://blog.getprismatic.com/blog/2012/10/1/prismatics-graph-at-strange-loop.html)' library, our `plumbing.core` library of very commonly used functions (the only namespace we `:use` across our codebase), and a few other supporting namespaces.

 Leiningen dependency (Clojars): [prismatic/plumbing "0.0.1"]
 **This is an alpha release.
 We  are using it internally in production, but the API and organizational structure are subject to change.
 Comments and suggestions are much appreciated.**